“Risk control is the best route to loss avoidance. Risk avoidance, on the other hand, is likely to lead to return avoidance as well.” – Howard Marks

 The main risk most investors worry about in their portfolio comes from stock investments.
 Stocks can be volatile, especially in the short-term, and they run the risk of large losses.

 Bonds are generally used for income and a reduction in volatility.
 Because of the steady stream of cash flow payouts, bonds have been more stable with both lower gains and smaller losses than stocks in the past.

 Most investors assume that bonds don’t really carry much risk.
 The assumption is that since you receive interest payments on a periodic basis with bonds that they will consistently return the amount of your coupon or income payment and that’s all there is to it.

 And if you look at the performance of bonds in the past 30+ years there is no reason to think that there are huge risks in the bond market.
 The Barclays Aggregate Bond Index, which is a broad gauge of the investment-grade bond market in the U.S., has only had two down years since 1980.

 And those annual losses were only -2.92% (1994) and -0.83% (1999).
 This is an incredible streak.
 In that time returns have been close to 8% a year, not much worse than stocks.

-So does that means bonds carry little to no risk?
-Unfortunately most investors haven’t been around in an investment period when bonds have shown poor returns or consistent losses.
+So does that mean bonds carry little to no risk?
+Unfortunately, most investors haven’t been around in an investment period when bonds have shown poor returns or consistent losses.